Christina and Katherine exited the bathroom together. After checking the entire upstairs of Katherine Lacey's house, they finally exhaled in relief.

 She didn't have time to scream when she saw the man in a white mask crouching right in front of her.
 He grabbed her by the arms and dragged her inside the blackened attic.

-Everything started going slow for Christina Mayer.
-The screams reverberating from Katherine below her began to sound deep and manly.
+Everything started going slow for Christina.
+The screams that escaped from Katherine below her sounded deep.
 The man with the bloody white mask on his face took his time to lift the knife above his head.
 Christina's hands were working slower than ever to fumble for something to grab on to as she stumbled backwards.
 She grabbed onto the first thing she could get hold of – the mystery man's black coat.
-She dragged him down with her, falling right through the attic door.
+She dragged him down with her.

 YOU ARE READING